Tulleys Farm: History

 Originally from Devon, Bernard Beare began farming in 1911 and gradually moved East over the subsequent 25 years.
 In 1937 he settled at Worth Hall Farm, working with his young family to turn an ordinary dairy farm into a successful farming enterprise.
 In addition to the original dairy herd, Bernard was able to produce salad crops for the London markets, vegetables for pickling firms such as Epicure and herbs like mint and parsley for contract.

 In the early 1970s, Bernard's son Denis saw the potential for pick-your-own and, with his wife Marion, pursued turning Tulleys Farm into one of the largest pick-your-own farms in the area.
 Growing over 40 different crops on 120 acres.

-Following Stuart, the son of Denis and Marion, joining the farming business in 1991, the farm shop and tearoom were opened in 1992 and 1996 respectively, the farm shop closed in 2014.
+Following Stuart Beare, the son of Denis and Marion, joining the farming business in 1991, the farm shop and tearoom were opened in 1992 and 1996 respectively, the farm shop closed in 2014.
 The farm shop re-opened in March 2020 but this time in the form of a drive thru.

+Stuart Beare

+Stuart Beare, son of Denis and Marion Beare, and a grandson of Bernard Beare, the founder of Tulleys Farm, joined the business in 1991.
+Stuart decided to grow pumpkins and hold the first Halloween event at Tulleys, the Pumpkin Festival.

+In 1997, Stuart created his first horror maze, The Creepy Cottage, marking the beginning of Tulleys Halloween events.
+Over the years, he developed Shocktober Fest into what is now Europe’s largest scream park.

+In 2016, Stuart and his team launched Tulleys Escape Rooms, introducing year-round entertainment to the farm with five immersive rooms and two outdoor escape games.

+In 2021, he made headlines by becoming one of the first UK attraction operators to accept cryptocurrency as payment across the site, including for tickets and food.

+Under Stuart’s leadership, Tulleys has continued to expand with the addition of Pumpkin Nights, the Christmas Experience, and the Christmas Light Festival, further establishing it as a major destination for immersive seasonal entertainment.

+Attractions and Diversification

+In the early 2000s, Tulleys Farm began expanding into immersive seasonal attractions.
+Its best-known event, Shocktober Fest, launched in 1997, has evolved into Europe’s largest scream park, attracting tens of thousands of visitors annually.
+The event includes a variety of haunted attractions, street theatre, circus shows, and thrill rides.
+Other seasonal offerings followed, including Tulleys Christmas, featuring Santa’s Grotto and festive markets.
+In 2017, Tulleys opened Tulleys Escape Rooms, which has since become one of the UK’s top-rated escape room venues.
+Most recently, in 2024, the farm launched the Tulleys Christmas Light Festival, a large-scale evening light trail experience, and the Tulleys Tulip Festival, showcasing over one million tulips across the site.